 But what will Apple use these tools for?
 All signs point to the further development of augmented reality (AR), which involves the integration of the digital world with the real world.
 This is a technological leap forward – of which Tim Cook (CEO of Apple) has stated “I am so excited about it, I just want to yell out and scream”.
 That kind of statement should spark some interest, to say the least.

 It would appear that each company that has acquired an eye tracking company has done so in an effort to primarily bolster their AR or VR efforts, and to provide a better collaboration between human and machine.
 It was only last year that Apple bought Emotient, a facial expression analysis company.
 It seems only a matter of time before other biosensors are integrated into the technology that we use – eye tracking could well just be the start.

-What Does This Mean for the Field of Eye Tracking and Biometrics?
+What Does This Mean for the Field of Eye Tracking?

-Such interest and investment clearly tells us that biometrics are valued, and will be a concrete part of future technology.
+Such interest and investment clearly tells us that biosensors are valued, and will be a concrete part of future technology.
 We are beginning to see how this deeper way of understanding humans is breaking through to the mainstream.
 By collecting the subconsciously generated signals generated by the body, companies and researchers alike are able to understand, and better respond to, the needs and wants of people.

 Going towards a future that prizes enjoyable and smooth human experience in a variety of environments (whether it’s with mobile devices, in the grocery store, and beyond) is something that everyone can look forward to, and will be made possible by the use and findings of biosensors.

 What Does This Mean for Current SMI Customers?

 As for current SMI customers – the immediate future could well present some challenges.
 Support for existing products will likely discontinue after a while, leaving researchers without support.
 The continuous development that had previously been part of the customer experience with SMI will also eventually come to a halt.
 Because of these likely changes, SMI customers will have to forge a new path forwards.